 How Events Are Generated

-Voyager’s background PollService checks for new messages, connection requests, and notifications every 5 minutes (configurable via POLL_INTERVAL_MS).
+Voyager’s background PollService checks for new messages, connection requests, and notifications every 5 minutes per tenant.
 When it detects changes, it fires the corresponding webhook events.

 The first poll after a session sync takes a state snapshot without firing events — this prevents a flood of historical events on first connect.
 Only subsequent polls emit deltas.